 All About Zinc

-Zinc, as shown by this pie chart, is not often used or associated with agriculture.
+Zinc, as shown by this pie chart, is not often used or associated with food.
 It is most commonly used in rubber products.
 But here’s what that pie chart doesn’t show: this is a very versatile chemical element.
 When it isn’t being used to power our TV remotes or portable speakers, zinc is playing a very important role in the human body.

 What Is Zinc?